Epaulet Ladybird Rhyzobius chrysomeloides

 Wing case pattern

-The most distinctive individuals have the pale curved stripe extending down either side of the wing case central line, forming a pair of tramlines.
+The most distinctive individuals have a pale curved stripe running from shoulder to shoulder with a pair of pale tramlines running down either side of the wing case centre.

 Very distinctive pale central lines diverging slightly